 ||Stuart Smith '84

-Co-Head and Managing Director of Healthcare Investment Banking
+Managing Director and Global Head of Healthcare

 Stuart F. Smith is a Managing Director of Credit Suisse in the Investment Banking division, based in New York.
 He is Global Head of Health Care within the Investment Banking Department.